kewbish/revshare-gh/README.md

 > :information_source: This also applies to dependencies.
 If a FUNDING.yml file is found and a payment pointer is found, the pointer can be detected.

+## Acknowledgements
+Thank you to [Aadi](https://github.com/aadibajpai) for the idea for this extension.